kpzhang/deepcommunitydetection/README.md

 Requirements
 ------------

-Generally, GraphVite works on any Linux distribution with CUDA >= 9.2.

-The library is compatible with Python 2.7 and 3.6/3.7.
+Generally, the library is compatible with Python 3.6/3.7.

 Installation
 ------------